 Jeremie Renier (Sobran Jordeau), Gaspard Ulliel (The Angel Xas), Vera Farmiga (Baroness Aurora de Valday), Keisha Castle-Hughes (Celeste Jordeau), Patrice Valota (Comte de Vully)

 The 1810s in a small French winemaking village.
 Sobran Jordeau is a peasant who works in the Comte de Vully’s vineyards.
 Sobran has an intuitive knowledge of the wine, enough to stand up and tell the Comte that he is picking the vines too early.
 Sobran receives a visit from the angel Xas who inspires him to explore his talent and grow vines on the infertile area of the ridge where he lives, using stems provided from the angel’s own garden.
 Sobran marries Celeste and soon produces wine from the vine, which impresses the Comte.
 The angel continues to return on the same day each year to check Sobran’s progress, promising to do so until his death.
 The Comte dies, titling his lands over to his niece Baroness Aurora de Valday.
-On his deathbed, the Baron asks her to make Sobran the chief winemaker.
-She does.
+She makes Sobran the chief winemaker.
 However, as she asks Sobran to teach her about winemaking, an attraction grows between the two of them, which comes at the cost of Celeste’s bitterness.
 As his success as a winemaker grows, Sobran makes the shock discovery that his angel companion comes not from Heaven, as he assumed, but from Hell.

 On the other hand, the characters fail to always connect.
 The character of Sobran is well written but Jeremie Rennier has a certain blankness in the part.
 The worst piece of casting is Whale Rider heroine Keisha Castle-Hughes as Jeremie Rennier’s wife where Castle-Hughes seems out of her depth playing a French peasant woman – she comes across more as a pouty teenager.
 At least, Jeremie Rennier makes a convincing move from his teens into middle age throughout the story, whereas Keisha Castle-Hughes fails entirely to stretch beyond her current age.
 Gaspard Ulliel radiates smilingly beatific grace but little more than that.
 American import Vera Farmiga gives an intelligent and accomplished performance.